 I dug out the source code from my archives for this interview.
 Not only did it use tabs for indentation and backslashes for line breaks, but it also sported an elegant logging system:

-if __debug__: print("INFO: Initializing BackgroundEncoder")
+print("INFO: Initializing BackgroundEncoder")

 Then, in 2009, in my first job, I wrote two non-trivial Python projects.
 I was working on an in-train entertainment portal.
 The first one centralized onboard communications between the web portal and the network infrastructure.
 The second one managed content synchronization depending on available network connectivity.
 I had discovered the concept of automated tests and I was very proud of my test coverage.